hupe13/extensions-leaflet-map-github/readme.md

 Requires PHP: 7.4
 License: GPLv2 or later

+Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and other functions.

+## Description

+Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and other functions.

 This is the Github Version.

 [Differences](changes.md) to the <a href="https://wordpress.org/plugins/extensions-leaflet-map/">WordPress version</a>.
 Releases are the same as the WordPress versions.
 If you want test the Github version, download from [tags](https://github.com/hupe13/extensions-leaflet-map-github/tags).

-## Description

-Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and other functions.

 ### Functions